PetropoulakisPanagiotis/parallel-convolution/README.md

 Parallel convolution performs n convolutions to an image using MPI and OpenMP for parallelism

 ## How It Works
 Partition image into blocks, so as each process convolutes its own part using a given kernel.
-In the beginning, all processes convolute the "inner" pixels, and then, the "outer" pixels should be transmited to the neighbros processes.
+In the beginning, all processes convolute the "inner" pixels, and then, the "outer" pixels should be transmitted to the neighbours processes.
 <br />
 Notes:
+* You can find some plots that reside inside the measurements folder
 * Filter = 3*3
-* Given filter can be normalized
 * All processes are workers.
 Process 0 just sends the user input in the other processes.
 After that process 0 is a worker.
 In the end process 0 will print some results.
-* Timers only includes computation and messages(pre/post-procesing is excluded)
+* Timers only includes computation and messages(pre and post-processing are excluded)
-* Max heighbours per proces = 8
+* Max neighbours per process = 8
 * The input number of processes must be a perfect square

 ## Key Features